anaghadudihalli/directional-motion-based-undo-redo/README.md

 - Tilt your phone to the left, at approximately more than 45° to undo a character.
 - Tilt your phone to the right, at approximately more than 45° to redo a character.
 - Watch a quick demo here - .

+## Credits

+Used the Simple-undo JS package from https://github.com/mattjmattj/simple-undo.git.